ssagynbayeva/ssagynbayeva.github.io/research.md

 ### Stellar variability of HAT-P-11
 {% include image-caption.html imageurl="/assets/images/posts/research/HAT-P-11-ani.gif#right" caption="" width="400" %}

-We are mapping the surface of the star HAT-P-11 (a K4 dwarf that has two exoplanets orbiting it) using the Kepler data by inferring the parameters of the starspots (like radii and latitudes) on the surface of the star.
-This can be done efficiently using Gaussian Processes for stellar light curves.
-Thanks to the Kepler short-cadence photometry, we are using multiple stellar light curves to do the ensemble statistics with [<span style="font-family:American Typewriter;">StarryProcess</span>](https://starry-process.readthedocs.io/en/latest/).
+We are interested in mapping the surface of the star HAT-P-11 (a K4 dwarf that has two exoplanets orbiting it) using the Kepler data.
+This can be efficiently done (we hope) using hierarchical Bayesian modeling treating the starspots on the surface of the star as a statistical population!
+For this, we are considering the properties of the starspots as hyperparameters of our Gaussian Process model.Thanks to the Kepler short-cadence photometry, we are using multiple stellar light curves to do the ensemble statistics with [<span style="font-family:American Typewriter;">StarryProcess</span>](https://starry-process.readthedocs.io/en/latest/).
 I am working on this project with [Dr. Rodrigo Luger](https://www.luger.dev) and [Professor Will Farr](https://farr.github.io).

 <!-- ### <span style="font-family:Andale Mono;">Binary black hole merger in AGN disks</span> -->
 ### Binary black hole merger in AGN disks